OpenTTD/website/_posts/2024-02-17-social-integration.md

 To ensure the game itself remains licensed under GPLv2, we created a simple plugin system which allows us to extend the game with other binaries which might be licensed differently.
 We have been doing this for years and years now, via our [BaNaNaS system](https://bananas.openttd.org).
 This delivers in-game content to the user, while the author of such content can license it how ever they like.
-The only "demand" we make, is that the author gives us the right to distribute their content, and that is is available free of charge.
+The only "demand" we make, is that the author gives us the right to distribute their content, and that it is available free of charge.

 In result, we see a wide variety of content on BaNaNaS, under all kinds of licenses.
 Some authors embrace the ideology of OpenTTD, and use open or free licenses.